-For expats that may not want to spend as much but prefer to be a step or two away from the busy districts, then opting for the Mid-Levels may be more preferable.
+For expats who may not want to spend as much but prefer to be a step or two away from the busy districts, opting for the Mid-Levels may be more preferable.

 The Mid-Levels is situated between Wan Chai and The Peak and is still within reachable distance to the central financial hub of Hong Kong.
-This area is recommended for young working expats or couples looking for a bit of space but close to areas like Admiralty and Central.
-Not to mention, there are also several private schools in the area for expats with young children.
-Educational institutions like King’s College and the University of Hong Kong Ying Wa Girls’ School are among the many famous colleges and schools that have established their sites in the Mid-Level area.
+Ideal for young expats or couples seeking space near Admiralty and Central Moreover, it has reputable colleges and schools

-Additionally, the Mid Levels is a favorite among expats in Hong Kong due to the area being within walking distance to excellent transport links, including the MTR and Airport Express.
+Additionally, the Mid-Levels is a favorite among expats in Hong Kong, due to the area being within walking distance of excellent transport links, including the MTR and Airport Express.

-According to HongKongHomes, the price for a one-bedroom, one-bathroom apartment starts from as low as HKD $13,800,000.
-Prices will vary depending on the number of rooms and bathrooms chosen, as well as the specific part of Mid-Levels (Central, East, and West).
+According to Mover DB, the price for a one-bedroom, one-bathroom apartment starts from HKD $13,800 per month around the center.
+Prices will vary depending on size, the number of rooms and bathrooms chosen, and the location.

 West Kowloon and Kowloon Tong